 Wandb should have negligible effect on your training performance if you use it normally.
 Normal use of wandb means logging less than once a second and logging less than a few megabytes of data at each step.
 Wandb runs in a separate process and the function calls don't block, so if the network goes down briefly or there are intermittent read write issues on disk it should not affect your performance.
 It is possible to log a huge amount of data quickly, and if you do that you might create disk I/O issues.
 If you have any questions, please don't hesitate to contact us.

-wandb sync YOUR_RUN_DIRECTORY to push the metrics to our cloud service and see your results in our hosted web app.
+wandb sync YOUR_RUN_DIRECTORY on the command line to push the metrics to our cloud service and see your results in our hosted web app.

 You can pass a SHA or other unique identifier to

 wandb.config.update(...) to associate a dataset with a training run.
 W&B does not store any data unless

 wandb.save is called with the local file name.